balanced/www.balancedpayments.com/contents/payouts.md

 collectingBankInfo:
   title: Collecting bank account info
   body: To issue a payout, collect the bank account holder's name, routing number, account number, and account type.
+  learnLink: Demo our bank accounts form

 payoutStatus:
   title: Payout status
-  body: The status of a payout is updated throughout its lifecycle.<br />Follow our best practices guide<br />minimize payout failures.
+  body: The status of a payout is updated<br />throughout its lifecycle.
+Follow our best<br />practices guide minimize payout failures.
-  learnLink: View payouts best practices

 reversingAPayout:
   title: Reversing a payout